 Is there anyone who doesn’t love great deli sandwiches, stacked high with paper-thin slices of ham, turkey, and other delectable goodies?
 How about a large Hoagy, or Submarine sandwich on a fresh-baked bun and piled high with almost transparent slices of salami, ham, turkey, tomatoes, lettuce, and onions?
 On a more mundane note, have you ever wondered how restaurants manage to always have good supplies of thin-sliced tomatoes, onions, pickles, and Cole Slaw, even though they serve hundreds of meals per day?

 All of this is made possible by an invention called a meat slicer.
-Commercial-grade electric meat slicers can crank out pounds and pounds of sliced food in a very short time.
+Commercial-grade electric meat slicers like the KWS 420w can crank out pounds and pounds of sliced food in a very short time.
 They can slice foods thinner and more consistent than even a skilled professional chef could with a top-quality knife.
 They can slice large amounts of meat and veggies in a few minutes, whereas, by hand it would take hours, or maybe even days.
 It’s hard to imagine a restaurant, deli, or meat dept. being able to operate without a good electric meat slicer.
+All the slicers mentioned in this article are great for both professional and home use.

 |My Favorite Meat Slicers||Brand||Blade||My Opinion|